 Distance from Miami: 127 miles west; 2-hour drive

 Sometimes, we east-coast Floridians need to escape to the west coast, and Naples is a prime place for doing just that.
 It’s trapped between the Everglades and the Gulf of Mexico, and from Miami, it’s easily reached via I-75 or a straight shot on the slightly longer but more scenic Tamiami Trail, which takes you through the Everglades and Miccosukee Indian Village.
 Naples itself appears straight out of a Vineyard Vines catalog, and you can walk anywhere in this pastel-hued sleepy town.
-If you’re not tanning or boogie-boarding at the beach—or, like practically dude here, golfing—spend your day on Fifth Avenue South for mid-range to high-end shopping, and stopping in for breakfast or lunch at Jane’s Garden Cafe on 3rd, or late-night Italian eats at gastropub favorite Bar Tulia.
+If you’re not tanning or boogie-boarding at the beach—or, like practically every polo shirt-loving dude here, golfing—spend your day on Fifth Avenue South for mid-range to high-end shopping, and stopping in for breakfast or lunch at Jane’s Garden Cafe on 3rd, or late-night Italian eats at gastropub favorite Bar Tulia.
 Sunsets in Naples are a must-see, so end your day by joining the masses heading to Naples Pier for the best views in town.
 (Pro tip: If you don’t like Italian, eat early—most restaurants here stop serving food by 9 pm.)

 Where to stay: Unlike the $300 per night hotels stashed in downtown Naples, the Trianon Old Naples Hotel has rooms that start at just $139 per night on weekends and is located just a few blocks from all the action on Fifth Avenue.